Computer Siksha

 Font Tag

-Which attribute of the <font> tag specifies the name of the typeface?
+Which attribute of the <font> tag sets the typeface (font family)?

 A